espressif/idf-component-manager/docs/en/guides/packaging_components.rst

    description: "This is a test component"
    url: "https://mycomponent.com"  # The homepage of the component.
 It can be a GitHub repository page.

-For information about additional fields in the manifest, please check the :doc:`manifest file reference <../reference/manifest_file>`.
+For more details, refer to the :doc:`manifest file reference <../reference/manifest_file>`.

 Create a License File
 =====================

-Once you've uploaded your component, other users can discover, download, and use it.
-Including a license with your component is crucial to ensure proper usage.
+Once your component is published, others can discover, download, and use it.
+Including a license is essential for proper use.

-If you need help choosing a license for your component, you can check the https://choosealicense.com website.
-Once you've selected your license, be sure to include the full text of the license in the ``LICENSE`` or ``LICENSE.txt`` file in your component's root directory.
+If you’re unsure which license to choose, visit https://choosealicense.com.
+Once selected, add the full license text in a ``LICENSE`` or ``LICENSE.txt`` file in your component’s root directory.
 Be sure to check the "How to apply this license" section to see if there are additional actions required to apply the license.

 After selecting a license, you can add the ``license`` field in your ``idf_component.yml`` file.
 The value should be the SPDX license identifier of the chosen license.
 You can check the identifier list at https://spdx.org/licenses/.
 For example, if you choose the MIT license, the ``idf_component.yml`` should look like: